otto-de/edison-hal/README.md

     }
 ```

-If you want to parse embedded resources into a extended HalRepresentation, you need to use the HalParser:
+If you want to parse embedded resources into a extended HalRepresentation, you need to use the *HalParser*:

 ```java
     @Test